 - hanging out with new friends, or inexplicably ending friendships

-All of these behaviors may indicate that a child is at risk for becoming addicted.
+All of these behaviors may indicate that a child is at risk of becoming addicted.
 However, alone, they do not guarantee that a teen is following in an addicted parent’s footsteps.
 It is important to consider every possibility before jumping to conclusions that may only make matters worse.

 In addition to behavioral signs, there are a number of emotional signs that kids are at risk of addiction.
 And, just like the behavioral signs, the emotional signs can lend a large amount of insight into the child’s chances of addiction.
 These emotional signs include: